ABI-Tutorials/DTP-Segmentation/source/imagesegmentation.rst

 Task 1
 ======

 As mentioned above, task 1 is to investigate the DICOM headers from a set of tagged MR images stored using the DICOM standard.
-It is quite common to see the DICOM standard used interchangeably with the DICOM image format.
-It is important to remember that the DICOM standard is not only for the storing of images.
+It is quite common to see the DICOM standard used interchangeably with the DICOM image format. *It is important to remember that the DICOM standard is not only for the storing of images*.
 We will use the MAP Client application and load the 'DTP Image Segmentation Task 1' workflow, with the workflow loaded you should see something like :numref:`dtp_cp_seg_tsk1_wkfl`.

 .. _dtp_cp_seg_tsk1_wkfl:
 .. figure:: _images/task1workflow.png